Understanding risk and the role of leadership in process safety management

 Inherent safety – An example from the industry

+However, when the regulators got involved, they asked questions.
 Are there any other synthetic routes to this product which may not involve substances capable of major accident hazards?
+Can we see a written justification within the management of change process?
+Were alternative processes considered?

 As this business was not able to convince the regulator that they had gone through these risk assessment exercises thoroughly and because their management of change system did not prompt the employees to consider such questions, they eventually got into very deep water with the regulators.
+The regulators did not stop them from manufacturing the product, but trouble occurred because there was a lack of justification.

 Businesses are lean and have a highly responsive attitude towards achieving client satisfaction.
 Although we might want to be able to satisfy our clients as quickly as possible, completing thorough HAZOPs, implementing holistic process safety management practices and putting processes through a management of change process must be done.
 But they are not quick actions.